geoffmoores/Maximizing-Influence-Contagion/readme.txt

 REAL-WORLD NETWORKS".
 My studies were supported by the US Army, by whom I am employed, and the National Science Foundation, who fund my research through a Graduate Research Fellowship.
-I made use of many publicly available scientific libararies, and highlight other contributions in their place in the code.
+I made use of many publicly available scientific libraries, and highlight other contributions in their place in the code.
 In particular, there is heavy use of the following projects, to whose authors I offer my sincere thanks: